brittney2198/brittney2198.github.io/README.md

 ![](git_pic.jpg)

-Thank you for viewing and you can email me @brittney2198@ucla.edu me or contact me via my [Linkedin](https://www.linkedin.com/in/brittney-l-304852b4/) for questions or to give me any feedback!
+Thank you for viewing and you can email me @brittney2198@ucla.edu or contact me via my [Linkedin](https://www.linkedin.com/in/brittney-l-304852b4/) for questions or to give me any feedback!